 - An officer candidate in a commissioning program (Academy, ROTC, OCS/OTS)

 - A spouse, widow, adult child or stepchild of a USAA member

-If you’re not eligible to join USAA, look at other secured card options that can also help you increase your credit score.
+If you’re not eligible to join USAA, look at other secured card options to help you increase your credit score.

 Compared to USAA’s Other Credit-Building Cards

-The USAA Classic American Express Card® Credit Card is very similar to the USAA Classic Visa Platinum® in terms of the APR and annual fee.
+The USAA Classic American Express Credit Card is similar to the USAA Classic Visa Platinum in terms of the APR and annual fee.
 The main point where the cards diverge is acceptance.
 Visa tends to be more universally accepted.

 Really, the difference between the two boils down to where you shop the most.
 If you shop at places where American Express isn’t accepted, this one might be the better pick.

 Final Verdict: Solid Choice for Military Members to Build Credit

 A USAA Secured Card American Express account could be a great fit for military personnel who is new to credit or trying to rebuild it.